Virtual Lunch Guide: Best Practices & Topics

 Regardless of how you do it, it is important to spend some time thinking through your lunch arrangements.
 After all, it is a virtual lunch.
 And if word gets out that you’re shortchanging the lunch part of the equation, you’ll likely face dwindling attendance in the future.

-Once you’ve decided on a topic, a format, a date, and lunch plans, you’re ready to send out your invitations.
-Make sure that you know who is attending, so no one misses out on getting fed.
+Once you’ve decided on a topic, format, date, and lunch plans, you’re ready to send out your invitations.
+Make sure that you know who is attending so no one misses out on getting fed.

 When the day arrives, you can use CoffeePals to conduct your virtual lunch.
 Since CoffeePals is integrated directly into Microsoft Teams, it’s easy to get any team member who registered for it into the virtual event.
 And once it has begun, you’ll have the flexibility to conduct it in a way that’s best for your organization and team.